 During the annual Voorleesweek, Iedereen Leest highlights the importance of reading aloud.
 This stimulates language development, concentration skills, creativity, and the social skills of children.
 Moreover, reading aloud is the best way to nurture lifelong readers.
 The event takes place during the last week of November, in Flanders and Brussels.
 Iedereen Leest provides support to child carers, teachers, librarians, and other people who read to children, with tips on how to do this and books that are easy to read aloud.
 Voorleesweek focuses on children between the ages of 0 and 6 years, in addition to suggesting books for children and young adults (6-15 years) and older.
 Reading to older children – and adults! – also contributes to nurturing lifelong readers.
 The campaign is traditionally kicked off by Her Majesty Queen Mathilde of Belgium, who visits a school, nursery, nursing home… where she reads a book aloud.

-Since 2005, Iedereen Leest has coordinated the Boekstart programme, which wants young parents to enjoy reading (aloud) books with their young children.
+Since 2005, Iedereen Leest is coordinating the Boekstart programme, which stimulates young parents to enjoy reading (aloud) books with their young children.
 Books are introduced in all families with young children in Flanders and Brussels, in collaboration with child-care centres, libraries and other local partners.
-When parents take their six-month old to the Kind & Gezin consultation centre, they receive their first Boekstart kit with a book and information about reading to your children and the library.
-At fifteen months, they are sent an invitation to collect their second Boekstart kit from the local library.
+When parents take their six-month old to the Kind & Gezin health centre, they receive their first Boekstart pack with a book and information about reading aloud to your child and the library.
+At fifteen months, they are sent an invitation to collect their second Boekstart pack from the local library.
 Boekstart also wants to increase expertise in interactive reading and a stimulating language and reading environment for babies and toddlers among professionals and volunteers in organisations working for and with children.
 Boekstart runs in various countries – Iedereen Leest is thus a member of the Global Network for Early Years Bookgifting.